clojuredocs/guides/articles/tutorials/basic_web_development.md

 little webapp that displays some (x, y) locations from a database, letting you add more locations as well.

-It's assumed that you're already a little familiar with Clojure.
+It's assumed that you're already somewhat familiar with Clojure.
 If not, see the [Getting Started](getting_started.html) and [Introduction](introduction.html) guides.